Our Jewish Future

 Welcome to CSU Hillel!
 We are a Jewish experience open to ALL students interested in learning about Jewish life, wisdom, culture, sustainability, Israel and of course food!

 For more information or to schedule a tour of our Merage Family Hillel House and Ram Kibbutz, please feel free to reach out – email@example.com or (970) 224-4246.Contact Me

 After moving to Colorado alone, away from everyone he knew, Hillel was comforting and familiar.

-Favorite part of Hillel is Shabbat and hanging out with new friends!
+David's favorite part of Hillel is Shabbat and hanging out with new friends!

-Her favorite part about Hillel is the community and our lovely chickens!!
+Dylan's favorite part about Hillel is the community and our lovely chickens!!

-Anya Kaplan - Harnett (she/her)
+Anya Kaplan - Harnett

 Anya loves communal cooking for Shabbat with Hillel!

 Every year CSU Hillel leadership seniors do a legacy project.
 It is a chance for them to leave behind something from their experience at CSU Hillel.
 Some have left chicken coops, community book boxes, and programs that are sustainable and stand the test of time.
 This past year was special to say the least, and when Kaylie Stenhouse asked if she could do a mural in our Hillel house for her new business and for the class of 2021, everyone was psyched!